 I’m always in search of a headset that’s easy to pick up and hard to put down, and found just that in the AKG K240 Studio.
 These headphones descend from the original AKG K240, which debuted when bell-bottom jeans and Huckapoo shirts were unironically trendy.
 While the headphones retain that 1970s nostalgic design, sound quality holds up even in 2020.
 Let’s see why these headphones are still championed today.

-Editor’s note: this AKG K240 Studio review was updated on February 3, 2021, to address FAQs, expand the list of buying options, and add context to the sound quality section.
+Editor’s note: this AKG K240 Studio review was updated on April 9, 2021, to expand the list of buying options and add technical information.

 Who should get the AKG K240 Studio?

 - Podcasters will benefit from the K240 Studio’s neutral vocal response and will be more or less unaffected by the underwhelming sub-bass reproduction.

 - Musicians should consider these headphones because of their semi-open design.
 This is great as it allows you to hear what you’re playing from moment to moment.

 - Budget audiophiles and audio engineers may want to get a pair of these ‘phones.
 Enthusiasts and mixers across the globe champion the K240 Studio headphones as being one of the best bang-for-your-buck options on the market.